kpecsok98/Worcester-Greenspace/README.md

 If you have any other maps to make with additional data you used feel free to do so like I did with the treecover data.

-Once you're done with this map you can decide whether or not you wish to keep it private or public.
+Once you have made your maps you can decide whether or not you wish to keep it private or public.
 If you wish to make it public click Publish in the page of your map and set it to 'Public with Link'.
 If you have the free version of Carto keep in mind the number of public or private maps you have already produced, since you can only have three of each kind of map with that version of Carto.

+#### Creating a Map on Carto with Treecover Data (Optional to Follow)
+As metnioned this is data that was not provided for the tutorial, and this is just an explanation of the steps I took to create this map.
+I followed the same steps to upload the treecover data to Carto as I did for the other data.
+Once this data was uploaded I did the following tasks which the images below show.

+### Conclusion
 I hope you enjoyed doing this tutorial and creating these new shapefiles to produce a neat interactive map that you can share with others.
 If you wish to learn more about GeoPandas library click on this [link](https://geopandas.org/).
 Lastly, if you have any questions or face any issues during this tutorial feel free to email me at kpecsok@clarku.edu.

 ### References